-- The meetings of Complaints and Investigation Committees at which complaints are considered are not open to the public.
+- The meetings of the Complaints and Investigation Committees are not open to the public.

-- The decisions of the Complaints and Investigation Committees are not made available to the public, with the exception of Censures in respect to which our Publication Policies are applied.
+- The decisions of the Complaints and Investigations Committees are not made available to the public, with the exception of Censures to which our publication policies are applied.

 - If a complaint leads to formal charges against a physician, complainants and others with relevant information may be asked to participate in an Inquiry as witnesses.
-Hearings before Inquiry Panels are usually open to the public and the decisions that follow are published.
-However, decisions do not ordinarily identify patient names and where sensitive information is involved:
+Hearings before Inquiry Panels are usually open to the public and the decisions that follow are usually published, however, the College takes measures to protect the identity of patients, and where sensitive information is involved: